How to Write a Good Blog Post for SEO

 Do your best to use each keyword on the list.
 Try to use higher-volume keywords more than once (if you have Google Keyword Planner or another paid tool data), and in subheadings like H2 and H3.

-8. Use Keywords in A Natural Way
+8. Use Keywords in A Meaningful and Natural Way

 Never try to shoehorn them into places where they don’t fit.
+Use keywords in the right context.

 9. Use Synonyms